sansarip/yet-another-clojure-web-app-template/README.md

 **How's this Different?**

-While this project *was* based on the template you get from running `lein new re-frame <project name> +10x +debug +handler +routes +test`, I've spiced it up by adding support for a bunch more things you'd expect in a Clojure projects these days like [Figwheel Main](https://figwheel.org/), [Devcards](https://github.com/bhauman/devcards), [cljs-css-modules](https://github.com/matthieu-beteille/cljs-css-modules), and more!
+While this project *was* based on the template you get from running `lein new re-frame <project name> +10x +debug +handler +routes +test`, I've spiced it up by adding support for a bunch more things you'd expect in Clojure projects these days like [Figwheel Main](https://figwheel.org/), [Devcards](https://github.com/bhauman/devcards), [cljs-css-modules](https://github.com/matthieu-beteille/cljs-css-modules), and more!
 In addition, I've also configured the project so that you get a running app right out of the box - meaning that if you run this project as is, you'll get something (menially and virtually) tangible!

 **What's Missing?**